 A jewel in India's crown, Rajasthan is a wonderful blend of nature & culture.
 From the majestic palaces and epic forts to colorful festivals and wildlife explorations, this is India at its vibrant best.
 When you travel to Rajasthan from any place in the world, you always plan a lifetime trip.
 But there is so much to Rajasthan that you can never get enough.
 This itinerary has been designed to give you a comprehensive experience of Rajasthan, all in one go.
-The best things about Rajasthan are - a proud culture, a laid-back rural life, adrenaline raising wildlife encounters, mesmerizing deserts with picture-perfect sand dunes, romantic cities built around lakes, and a heritage sites dotted all over the map.
-In this trip, you will experience it all.
+The best things about Rajasthan are - a proud culture, a laid-back rural life, adrenaline-raising wildlife encounters, mesmerizing deserts with picture-perfect sand dunes, romantic cities built around lakes, and heritage sites dotted all over the map.
+On this trip, you will experience it all.

 Along with Rajasthan, there is another travel treat in the itinerary – Golden Triangle, the famous trinity of Indian tourism (Delhi-Agra-Jaipur).
 Who would want to visit India and miss the view of the awe-inspiring wonder of the world - Taj Mahal!
 Delhi is a learning experience, of how the chaos can live in such a balance and harmony.
-Ranthambore Tiger Reserve and the UNESCO World Heritage Site - Keoladeo Bird Sanctuary at Bharatpur, are treat for the wildlife and nature enthusiasts.
-The rural life and rustic charms of Mandawa and Narlai, will keep you longing to stay there forever.
-For those with the romantic hearts, it is a lifetime experience to do the luxurious camping in the sand dunes of Thar Desert; or the picturesque "City of Lakes" - Udaipur.
+Ranthambore Tiger Reserve and the UNESCO World Heritage Site - Keoladeo Bird Sanctuary at Bharatpur, are treat for wildlife and nature enthusiasts.
+The rural life and rustic charms of Mandawa and Narlai will keep you longing to stay there forever.
+For those with romantic hearts, it is a lifetime experience to do the luxurious camping in the sand dunes of Thar Desert; or the picturesque "City of Lakes" - Udaipur.

 Welcome to the beautiful chaos of Delhi!
 After arriving on your morning flight, jump-in right into the hustle and bustle of the capital of India and its second most populous city.
-Considered as one of the oldest existing cities in the world, Delhi’s importance lies not just in its past glory as the seat of empires and magnificent monuments, but also in the rich and diverse cultures.
+Considered one of the oldest existing cities in the world, Delhi’s importance lies not just in its past glory as the seat of empires and magnificent monuments, but also in the rich and diverse cultures.

-Overnight stay at hotel in Delhi.
+Overnight stay will be at the hotel in Delhi.

 Meals: Breakfast & Lunch